nadiamariduena/nm-pointer-lock-control-purplerain/README.md

 <br>

-##### So I tried this example and I had the same issue, everything worked as usual but there was nothing going on with the KEYS
+#### So I tried the following example and I had the same issue, everything worked as usual but there was nothing going on with the "KEYS"

-- So asked my teachers from DCI and UDEMY about this and they said
+- I asked my teachers from DCI and UDEMY about this and they said

 ```javascript
 // I think yours doesn't work because you are using this.controls